sandialabs/recon3d/docs/userguide/src/installation.md

 pip install .\dist\recon3d-1.0.7-py3-none-any.whl
 ``` -->

+## All Installations

-Confirm the installation has succeeded succesffully by running the following from the command line:
+Confirm the installation was successful by running the following from the command line:

 ```sh
 recon3d